moisebitangaza-hue/walkability_predictive_spatial_workflow_Kigali/README.md

 # walkability_predictive_spatial_workflow_Kigali
 Python code for a spatially validated walkability prediction workflow using Kigali participatory micro-audit data.
 It supports reproducible modelling of perceived walkability and walking discretion with spatial validation, calibration, conformal uncertainty, feature analysis, and decision-unit targeting.

-This script implements the modelling workflow used in the associated manuscript:
+This script implements the modelling workflow used in the associated study:
 "Spatially validated prediction of perceived walkability and perceived walking discretion in Kigali: A participatory micro-audit workflow for urban planning."